#60 - Wesley Lawson

 -

-Lawson's individual impact during the 2024 playoffs was recognized, as he earned EMHS OSSAA Quarterfinals “Trench” Player of the Game.
+Additionally, Lawson’s individual impact during the 2024 playoffs was recognized, as he earned EMHS OSSAA Quarterfinals “Trench” Player of the Game.

 His history of contributing to winning programs extends back to his freshman year, as he was also a member of the 2022 COAC Conference 9th Grade Championship team.